united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/finish.md

 ### Splendid!

-> &#127937; You have successfully mitigated a Next.js vulnerability without the need for an application fix to be available.
+> &#127937; You have successfully explored the GraphQL features of USP Core WAAP.

 Now watch out for more scenarios to come highlighting detailed aspects of the USP Core WAAP protection!